fzipp/canvas/README.md

 a Go program.

-The Go program (server) sends draw commands to the web browser (client) via WebSockets using a binary format.
+The Go program (server) sends draw commands to the web browser (client) via WebSocket using a binary format.
 The client in return sends keyboard, mouse and touch events to the server.

 The module does not require operating system specific backends or Cgo bindings.